bNobo/needabreak/readme.md

 <img src="Captures/mainwindow.gif" alt="countdown" width="600" />

-You can verify that the application is running thanks to the task bar icon:
+You can check that the application is running thanks to the task bar icon.
+Hover the mouse over the icon and you'll see useful information like time remaining before lockdown and today's screen time:

 <img src="Captures/taskbar.jpg" alt="task bar icon" width="400" />